Hello, we are Brian and Barbara.

 We are great conversationalists and have had some very interesting talks with people from all over the world, exchanging views and information about our respective countries.
 It has been a joy for us meeting so many people some of whom we consider lifelong friends now.

-Someone to help about the place when Barbara is not here because she goes away to work on and off during the year and although Brian's cooking isn't too bad, it is rather basic and he will have been working too, so we would expect workawayers to share the cooking.
+Someone to help about the place when Barbara is not here because she goes away to work on and off during the year though that isn't as frequent as it was and although Brian's cooking isn't too bad, it is rather basic and he will have been working too, so we would expect workawayers to share the cooking.
 Also he will need help keeping the place clean.

 There are a lot of animals here which like attention.
 Some would like to go for a walk, some need grooming.